escapegameibk/microcontroller/ECPROTO.md

 wheter the port should be an "INPUT" or "OUTPUT" by using 0x00 and 0x01 respectively as byte.
 It's response should be a frame with the same action id, and a boolean indicating success as payload.
 By default, everything is an ouput, and it's state is low.
-In case a invalid payload is received, it is converted to a boolean, which makes everything apart from 0x00 a 0x01 byte.

 ### 6. get port.
 ID 0x06